LilianBoulard/activities/README.md

 ### 🐳 Docker

-The simplest way (and currently the only one) to run this project is to use [Docker](https://www.docker.com/), and more specifically, [docker-compose](https://docs.docker.com/compose/).
+The simplest (and currently only) way to run this project is to use [Docker](https://www.docker.com/), and more specifically, [docker-compose](https://docs.docker.com/compose/).